leersmathieu/ImmoEliza/README.md

 Group 7 : Yannick (WebDev), Jonathan (WebDev), Mathieu (AI), Vincent (AI).

+The github of the AI part : [ImmoEliza-API](https://github.com/leersmathieu/ImmoEliza-API)

+## Result :

+You can test our project here : http://tamikara.xyz/immo-eliza/prediction/

 ## Web development:

 Our goal is to design an internal application for a real estate agency so that it can deduct a price for a certain type of dwelling according to different criteria.
 We develop this application in HTML, CSS, PHP, with integration of an API.